 Hello friends, are you a USPS employee?
 Then you can bid for assignments/routes through USPS LiteBlue.
-For the new and current employees who don’t know how to use this portal, today is your day learning about bidding for assignments/routes.
+For the new and current employees who don’t know how to use this portal, today is your day to learn about bidding for assignments/routes.

-First, you will understand which ways in bidding—the requirements needed for you to access the portal.
-Therefore, for all information about how you can bid for assignments/routes, continue reading this guide.
+First, you will understand which ways to bid and the requirements needed for you to access the portal.
+Therefore, continue reading this guide for all information about how you can bid for assignments/routes.

 - Next, you need to have an employee ID and USPS PIN.

 - These are the vital requirements you need to have.

 Follow our step-by-step guide if you are new or current employees who have not used the Liteblue USPS portal before.